sparrow925/garden-collective/temp.md

 * Prairie Moon Nursery
 * Prairie Restoration, Inc.

 Community Opportunities for Bartering/Free Seeds:
 * Whittier/Wedge Garden Collective Seeds
 * [Dream of Wild Health Annual Seed Swap](https://dreamofwildhealth.org/events/) (typically in early April)
 * You local seed library: https://www.hclib.org/about/locations/seed-libraries

+No-cost Gardening:
+* Start seeds in seed snails made from cardboard!
+* Make a garedn bed from pallets (confirm that there is an "HT" mark on the pallet first!
+Otherwise it's possible it has been treated with harsh chemicals you don't want near your food.)